 After five days of kicking butt, it’s sometimes hard to stay motivated after 5:00pm and over the weekend.
 How do you muster up the energy to get more done after you’ve spent eight hours working?

-Instead of spending the weekend scrolling through social media and getting nothing done, it’s time to super-charge and stay motivated to productively tackle your weekend.
+Instead of spending the weekend or evenings scrolling through social media and getting nothing done, it’s time to super-charge and stay motivated to productively tackle your free time.

 The way you start your morning will impact the rest of your day.
 Setting goals, picking a mantra, and doing a bit of journaling will help you center yourself.